rfc-editor/errata-report-process/draft-rpc-errata-process.md

 --- abstract

-This document describes a web-based process for handling the submission, verification, and posting of errata for the RFC Series.
+This document describes the current web-based process for handling the submission, verification, and posting of errata for the RFC Series.
-The main concepts behind this process are (1) distributing the responsibility for verification to the appropriate organization or person for each RFC stream, and (2) using a Web portal to automate the book-keeping for handling errata.
+The main concepts behind this process are (1) distributing the responsibility for verification to the appropriate organization or person for each RFC stream, and (2) using a Web portal to automate the processing of erratum reports.

 --- middle

 #  Introduction

-This document describes a new set of the procedures and mechanisms for handling RFC errata, to improve efficiency and accountability of errata processing.
-The main concepts are (1) distributing responsibility for errata verification to the appropriate body or person for each RFC stream, and (2) using a Web portal to automate the book-keeping task for verifying and posting errata.
+This document describes the procedures and mechanisms for handling RFC errata reports.
+The main concepts are (1) distributing responsibility for errata verification to the appropriate body or person for each RFC stream, and (2) using a Web portal to automate the tasks for verifying and posting errata.

-The errata process assumes the organization of RFC publication into four document streams {{RFC4844}}: (1) the IETF stream, which includes both working group and individual submissions, (2) the IAB stream, (3) the IRTF stream, and (4) the Independent Submission stream.
-We propose that personnel representing each stream be responsible for verifying the errata reported for that stream's RFCs.
-In particular, we propose that one or more stream-specific parties (SSPs) be designated with responsibility for verifying errata for each stream.
+The errata process assumes the organization of RFC publication into four document streams {{RFC4844}}: (1) the IETF stream, which includes both working group and individual submissions plus all RFCs that were published before the concept of streams existed (known as legacy RFCs), (2) the IAB stream, (3) the IRTF stream, (4) the Independent Submission stream, and (5) the Editorial stream.
+Personnel representing each stream, called the stream-specific party (SSP), are responsible for verifying the erratum reports for that stream's RFCs.

-At the organizational level, the SSPs might be:
+At the organizational level, the SSPs are:

-   *  IESG for IETF documents
+   *  IESG for legacy RFCs
+   *  The Area Directors for RFCs that originated in one of that area's working groups.
-   *  IAB for IAB documents
+   *  IAB for IAB stream documents
-   *  IRSG for IRTF documents
+   *  IRSG for IRTF stream documents
+   *  Independent Submissions Editor for Independent Submission stream documents
-   *  RFC Editor/Editorial Board for Independent Submissions
+   *  RFC Series Approval Board for Editorial stream documents

-The IETF stream could be considered to be subdivided by area, so that each Area Director could be an SSP for RFCs originating in that area.
-The RFC publication process maintains the AD contact information for each RFC, so errata reports for RFCs in the IETF document stream could be sent to the appropriate ADs.
+In addition, the RFC Production Center reviews all editorial errata reports.

 ##  Background on RFC Errata